 Fundraising events are expensive.
 Even if you decide you will just have a cookout and invite friends and family to both attend and to donate to your trip, you will have to pay for all the food and drinks.
 If you want to have a event, keep it simple: just in your home or at a bar where you won't be charged to rent the facilities (which means the bar will be open to the general public, not just your invitees).
 Here is advice on Creating or Holding a Successful Fund Raising Event, but note just how expensive such an event can be, and how much work such an event requires, for very little return.

 Before you pay to volunteer abroad, however, note that many of these programs are not worthwhile and, in fact, harm local people -- especially those programs focused on orphans.
 Friends-International, with the backing of UNICEF, has launched this campaign to end what is known as orphanage tourism.
 For now, the campaign is focused on Cambodia, but don't be surprised if the campaign expands: an incendiary report by South African and British academics focuses on "orphan tourism" in southern Africa and reveals just how destructive these programs can be to local people, especially children.
+There's also this blog from a person who paid to volunteer in an orphanage, and realized just how unethical it was.
 Unless a program is recruiting volunteers who have many years of experience working with children, certifications, references and criminal background checks, and unless the program places volunteers for many months, not just weeks, stay away from the program.

-There are hundreds, maybe thousands, of credible - or at least not-so-exploitative - Fee-Based/Pay-Expenses-Yourself organizations.
-Here are directories of short-term volunteering organizations, online and in print, that can help you identify credible programs:
+There are some credible - or at least not-so-exploitative - fee-based/pay-expenses-yourself organizations, but they are hard to find.
+Here are directories of short-term volunteering organizations, online and in print, that can help you identify credible programs - these are somewhat curated databases (you have a better shot of finding credible volunteer sending orgs through these databases than others):

 Unite For Sight and its partner eye clinics and communities work to create eye disease-free communities.
 "While helping the community, volunteers are in a position to witness and draw their own conclusions about the failures and inequities of global health systems.
 It broadens their view of what works, and what role they can have to insure a health system that works for everyone..."
 This program was featured on CNN International.
 Volunteers, both skilled and unskilled, are 18 years and older, and there is no upper age limit.
 It is obligatory for accepted volunteers to purchase insurance coverage through Unite for Sight's recommended provider, and volunteers are responsible for all travel arrangements, visa vaccine requirements, lodging, airfare, food, and any additional expenses.